How to crop images in gimp

 - To open an image in Gimp, go to the File option in the menu bar at the top of the user screen and choose it.
 Click the Open option in the scroll-down list, or use Ctrl + O as a shortcut key.

-Now, please select the image you wish to crop from this dialogue box and press the Open button once you’ve decided on it.
+Now, please select the image you wish to crop from this dialogue box and press the Open button once you decide.

-The Crop tool is identified by this icon on Gimp’s Tool panel, located on the left side of the user screen.
-You may also use Shift + C as a shortcut key to access this utility.
+This icon identifies the Crop tool on Gimp’s Tool panel, located on the left side of the user screen.
+To access this utility, you may also use Shift + C as a shortcut key.

 In Gimp, select the crop tool.